fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Remove-AzureSqlDatabaseServerFirewallRule.md

 # Remove-AzureSqlDatabaseServerFirewallRule

 ## SYNOPSIS
-Removes a firewall rule from an ssSDS server.
+Removes a firewall rule from an Azure SQL Database server.

 ## SYNTAX